 Throughout the trial, the woman will have the opportunity to ask questions about the trial.
 Any new information that may be relevant to the woman's continued participation will be provided.

-Where new information becomes available which may affect the decision to continue and if deemed necessary by the REC, she will be given time to consider this information and if happy to continue will be re-consented.
-Re-consent will be documented in the medical notes.
-The woman's right to withdraw from the trial will remain.
+Electronic copies of the PIS and ICF will be available from the Trials Office.
+Details of all patients approached about the trial will be recorded in the minimal dataset.
+The women's General Practitioner (GP) will also be informed that they are taking part.